 - The Export Development Canada (EDC) Loan Guarantee for Small and Medium-Sized Enterprises

-The Plan to mobilize Industry to fight COVID-19 was announced by the government recently.
+The plan to mobilize industry to fight COVID-19 was announced by the Federal government.
 This includes:

 - The Strategic Innovation Fund (SIF), which is set to deliver support to large-scale projects

 - The National Research Council of Canada will expedite research and development with small and medium-sized enterprises

 - The Innovation Superclusters are being asked to tap into their networks to help companies commercialize products more quickly

 More information about funding and programming is available through the following:

 - Ontario Together Fund, a $50 million fund to support submissions that they can action quickly, is also available for you to explore and apply to.

 - Ontario Supercluster NGen is funding projects that can have an immediate impact between April and the end of June 2020